-With the approval of the Police Chief, employees may choose three (3) floating holidays per year.
+With the approval of the Police Chief, employees may choose three (3) floating holidays (twenty-four hours) per year.
 New employees hired after July 1, and before October 1, shall receive one (1) floating holiday in the year of hire.
 The three (3) floating holidays shall accrue at the start of the calendar year.

-Section 7.2 Eligibility Requirements
+Section 6.2 Eligibility Requirements